yusufalqard/hawi-react-portofolio/README.md

 Link Reference : [It is bad to copy other peoples code](https://www.quora.com/Is-it-bad-to-copy-other-peoples-code)

-> I got idea project from [Brittany Chiang](https://github.com/bchiang7/bchiang7.github.io) and thank you with her inspired
+> I got idea project from [Brittany Chiang](https://github.com/bchiang7/bchiang7.github.io) and inspired me to do self learning curve

 <br>